aizhigito/fastapi-gateway/README.md

-# FastApi Gateway
+# Mini FastApi Gateway

-FastApi Gateway is a simple gateway for microservices.

-It is based on FastApi and uses the same syntax for defining endpoints.
-Main purpose of this gateway is to easily define endpoints for microservices in a database and then use them in a gateway.
+FastAPI Gateway is a user-friendly microservices gateway built on the FastAPI framework, employing the same syntax for endpoint definitions.
+Its primary objective is to streamline the process of defining endpoints for microservices within a database and subsequently utilizing them within a gateway.

-Currently, it is only possible to define endpoints in a database and use them in a gateway.
-In the future, it will be possible to extract endpoints from files and use them in a gateway.
+At present, the gateway exclusively supports the definition of endpoints within a database and their utilization within the gateway.
+However, future enhancements are planned to enable the extraction of endpoints from files for use within the gateway.

 ## Installation